dbmi-pitt/UMLS-Graph/Graph-Deploy-AWS.md

 # Graph-Deploy-AWS

-Once you have a working database on Mac, go up one directory in Terminal and compress the neo4j-community-3.3.3 directory:
+Once you have a working database on Mac, and you've added your preferred user and deleted neo4j user, don't forget to go into neo4j configuration file and set read only database.
+Then, go up one directory in Terminal and compress the neo4j-community-3.3.3 directory:
 ```bash
 tar -cvzf neo4j.tar.gz neo4j-community-3.3.3
 ```

-IF MAKING A NEW EC2 (updating an existing instance may not need to do) for neo4j database do this:
-After you launch your instance using “YourKeyPair.pem” you’ll need to do all this, but note the public IP references in commands will be different numbers.

 ```bash
 sftp -i ~/Desktop/YourKeyPair.pem ec2-user@ec2-54-205-5-136.compute-1.amazonaws.com